Cartoon Network (India): 2000s

 The following year, 2000, saw more Cartoon Network originals being introduced, including The Powerpuff Girls, Mike, Lu & Og, and Courage the Cowardly Dog.
-DC Animated Universe series started premiering in 2000s starting with Batman: The Animated Series (2000) followed by The Adventures of Batman and Robin (2000), The New Batman Adventures (2000), Batman Beyond (2001), Superman: The Animated Series (2001), and Justice League (2002).
+DC Animated Universe series started premiering in 2000s starting with Batman: The Animated Series, The Adventures of Batman and Robin, and The New Batman Adventures in 2000, Batman Beyond and Superman: The Animated Series in 2001, and Justice League in 2002.
 On 28 February 2000, a Tamil feed was launched on the network.

 In 2001, Sheep in the Big City, Time Squad, and Samurai Jack premiered in India.
 On 1 July 2001, Cartoon Network became a 24-hour channel.

 In September 2001, the Toonami block was introduced that primarily consists of Japanese anime and occasionally American action animation like Dragon Ball Z, Cardcaptors, Transformers: Robots in Disguise, and Superman: The Animated Series.
 A Night Shift block was introduced in November 2001 to target teens and adults.
 The programming included Birdman and the Galaxy Trio, The Brak Show, Galtar and the Golden Lance, and Harvey Birdman, Attorney at Law.

 In 2002, Cartoon Network signed deal with Mattel to air Barbie films starting with Barbie as Rapunzel, which premiered on 4 November 2002.

 On 27 January 2003, Tiny TV, a preschool programming block, was launched.
 This block was later moved to sister channel Pogo TV.
 The channel also started acquiring local series and films in 2003 starting with The Adventures of Tenali Raman.
 Other acquisitions include series like The Adventures of Chhota Birbal, Akbar and Birbal, Jungle Tales and television films like Vikram and Betaal.
 Pokémon series was launched on 26 May 2003.

 The anime series Beyblade was also launched on 3 June 2005, which enjoyed a No. 1 or No. 2 position in the kids genre, along with Pokémon.